 Instructions

-- Make the crisp topping: In a separate bowl, combine rolled oats, flour, brown sugar, and a pinch of salt.
-Cut in the cold butter using your fingertips or a pastry cutter until the mixture resembles coarse crumbs.
-Stir in nuts if using.
+Combine rolled oats, flour, brown sugar, and a pinch of salt in a bowl.
+Cut in cold butter with a pastry cutter or your fingertips until the texture resembles coarse crumbs.

 Tips for Success